shakfu/py2tosc/docs/dev/combinators.md

 So an inset belongs to a *control*, not to a group: `_inset` is a fraction stored on the control and applied by `resolve` to the frame its parent computed.
 Applying it to the computed frame rather than to the control's current one keeps `resolve` idempotent, which matters because nothing stops it being called twice.

-That makes `inset` the load-bearing half of Tier 3 and `labelled` the convenience on top, which is the reverse of what this section assumed.
+That makes `inset` the structural half of Tier 3 and `labelled` the convenience on top, which is the reverse of what this section assumed.

 ## Rejected alternatives